Cottage Cheese Chocolate Mousse

 Helpful tools

-- If your cottage cheese is watery, add an extra teaspoon of chia seeds
+- Too runny?
+If your cottage cheese is watery, blend in an extra teaspoon of chia seeds to help it thicken.
+But don’t forget, it will thicken in the fridge too!

 You can use greek yogurt instead of cottage cheese but the flavor and texture will be considerably different.
 Still yummy, though!
 If you use greek yogurt, leave the chia seeds out and simply mix ingredients in a bowl.

 In my opinion, this tastes like a balanced and lightly sweet pudding or mousse.
-It doesn’t taste like cottage cheese and obviously has a smoother texture.
+To make this taste the most like traditional mousse, choose a higher fat cottage cheese and a brand with less sodium.

 Make this high protein chocolate mousse lactose-free by using a lactose-free cottage cheese.